georginapeters/finalCapstone/README.md

 ## Finance Calculator

-This is a financial calculator made on Python
+This is a financial calculator made on Python.

 It is designed to calculate the user's investment and bond repayment rate.

 ## Installation and Usage